YasafVol/dc20/projectPlan/stage1.md

     *   If multiple are tied, enable the tie-breaker UI and use the user's selection.
 *   Validation logic:
     *   `pointsRemaining` cannot be negative when user tries to advance (or disable increment buttons if budget met).
+    *   Ensure no attribute exceeds the Level 1 cap of +3.
 *   Function to persist current state to `characterInProgressStore` and call backend API on "Next Step".

 ### E. Styling Notes (TailwindCSS):